Uploaded image for project: 'Satellite'

 • Hide

-.Satellite servers accept additional key algorithms for ISC DHCP
+.Satellite server accepts additional key algorithms for ISC DHCP

 Satellite uses the Object Management Application Programming Interface (OMAPI) protocol when connecting to ISC DHCP.

-With this update, the hash-based message authentication code (HMAC) algorithm is configurable.
+With this update, you can configure the hash-based message authentication code (HMAC) algorithm used in the connection.

-As a result, you can use more secure algorithms than before this update, and can use algorithms that are compatible with the Federal Information Processing Standards (FIPS) in Satellite servers that connect to ISC DHCP.
+As a result, you can use more secure algorithms than before this update, including algorithms that are compatible with the Federal Information Processing Standards (FIPS) if your Satellite server connects to ISC DHCP.

 Show

-.Satellite servers accept additional key algorithms for ISC DHCP Satellite uses the Object Management Application Programming Interface (OMAPI) protocol when connecting to ISC DHCP.
-With this update, the hash-based message authentication code (HMAC) algorithm is configurable.
-As a result, you can use more secure algorithms than before this update, and can use algorithms that are compatible with the Federal Information Processing Standards (FIPS) in Satellite servers that connect to ISC DHCP.
+.Satellite server accepts additional key algorithms for ISC DHCP Satellite uses the Object Management Application Programming Interface (OMAPI) protocol when connecting to ISC DHCP.
+With this update, you can configure the hash-based message authentication code (HMAC) algorithm used in the connection.
+As a result, you can use more secure algorithms than before this update, including algorithms that are compatible with the Federal Information Processing Standards (FIPS) if your Satellite server connects to ISC DHCP.

 Foreman Proxy connects to ISC DHCP using omshell (which implements the OMAPI protocol).
 When it's hardened with a key it doesn't configure the used key algorithm.
 That defaults to HMAC-MD5, which is not allowed in FIPS.